MMLab-unitn/TrueFake-IJCNN25/README.md

 </table>

 # Dataset
-The dataset will be made available soon.
+The dataset is available at this [link](https://drive.usercontent.google.com/download?id=1og1cdczOspkQY3jF1m5sWNBc8X59h2e5)

 # Prompts
 In ```./prompts/``` we make available the prompts used for the generation of the dataset.\